skyler544/gilded-rose-rewrite/README.md

 ## Usage
 The included Makefile provides a quick interface to setting up and running the project.

 * `make` :: Run the application.
 * `make test` :: Test the application.
 * `make composer` :: Install dependencies and generate autoloads.
 * `make style-lint` :: Fix code style (PSR-1 and PSR-12).
+* `make clean` :: Remove external code from the project.